 A Subadviser may also provide information regarding a Fund's portfolio holdings to certain of its service providers in connection with the services provided to the Adviser or Subadviser by such service providers (such as analytical services, proxy voting services, portfolio management and operational systems, or clearing functions).
 When purchasing and selling its portfolio securities through broker-dealers requesting bids on securities, or obtaining price quotations on securities, the Adviser, the Funds or their Subadviser may disclose portfolio holdings to the party effecting the transaction or providing the information.

-In connection with providing investment advisory services to fund clients, as of September 30, 2021, Wellington Management has ongoing arrangements to disclose non-public portfolio holdings information to the following parties: Accenture performs certain operational functions on behalf of Wellington Management and has access to portfolio holdings on a daily basis; Brown Brothers Harriman & Co. performs certain operational functions for Wellington Management and receives portfolio holdings information on a daily basis; FactSet Research Systems Inc. provides analytical services for Wellington Management and receives portfolio holdings information on a daily basis; Glass, Lewis & Co. provides proxy voting services for Wellington Management and receives portfolio holdings information on a daily basis; Markit WSO Corporation performs certain operational functions on behalf of Wellington Management and receives syndicated bank loan portfolio holdings information on a daily basis; MSCI, Inc provides analytical services for Wellington Management and receives portfolio holdings information on a daily basis; and State Street Bank and Trust Company performs certain operational functions on behalf of Wellington Management and receives portfolio holdings information on a daily basis.
+In connection with providing investment advisory services to fund clients, as of September 30, 2023, Wellington Management has ongoing arrangements to disclose non-public portfolio holdings information to the following parties: Acadia Soft performs certain operational functions for Wellington Management and receives portfolio holdings information on a daily basis (Note: implementation is still in progress, expected go-live date is Q3 2023).
+Accenture performs certain operational functions on behalf of Wellington Management and has access to portfolio holdings on a daily basis.
+Brown Brothers Harriman & Co. performs certain operational functions for Wellington Management and receives portfolio holdings information on a daily basis.
+Clearwater Analytics performs certain operational functions for Wellington Management and receives portfolio holdings information on a daily basis (Note this is effective 30 April 2023).
+Dynamo Software provides a technology platform to support private placement transactions, integrating the components of a private investment lifecycle into one system (Note: implementation is still in progress; expected go-live date is Q2/Q3 2023).
+FactSet Research Systems Inc. provides analytical services for Wellington Management and receives portfolio holdings information on a daily basis.
+Glass, Lewis & Co. provides proxy voting services for Wellington Management and receives portfolio holdings information on a daily basis.
+Markit WSO Corporation performs certain operational functions on behalf of Wellington Management and receives syndicated bank loan portfolio holdings information on a daily basis.
+State Street Bank and Trust Company performs certain operational functions on behalf of Wellington Management and receives portfolio holdings information on a daily basis.
+Tri Optima performs certain operational functions for Wellington Management and receives portfolio holdings information on a daily basis (Note: implementation is still in progress, expected go-live date is Q3 2023).
 Wellington also makes disclosures of portfolio holdings to other third parties where we do not identify specific clients.

-In connection with providing investment sub-advisory services to Domini, as of September 30, 2021, SSGA Funds Management, Inc. has ongoing arrangements to disclose non-public portfolio holdings information to the following parties: Axioma provides risk model and portfolio optimization services; FactSet Research Systems, Inc., provides analytical services; Fidessa Minerva provides order management services; Fidessa Sentinel provides portfolio compliance services; and Virtu Financial, Inc. (ITG Analytical Tool) provides transaction cost analysis.
+In connection with providing investment sub-advisory services to Domini, as of September 30, 2023, SSGA Funds Management, Inc. has ongoing arrangements to disclose non-public portfolio holdings information to the following parties: Axioma provides risk model and portfolio optimization services; FactSet Research Systems, Inc., provides analytical services; Fidessa Minerva provides order management services; Fidessa Sentinel provides portfolio compliance services; and Virtu Financial, Inc. (ITG Analytical Tool) provides transaction cost analysis.